Philipp-Sc/cosmos-rust-bot/install/README.md

 *Additionally you can either build from the local source code or the latest remote code.*

 - `local` builds from the already cloned repository
-- `remote` gets the latest source code and builds terra-rust-bot
+- `remote` gets the latest source code and builds cosmos-rust-bot

 * `nohup ./install.sh dev local all &` (builds `all` packages, to - for example - disable the signal messenger integration use `default` instead.
-Use `minimal` to only build the terra-rust-bot.)
+Use `minimal` to only build the cosmos-rust-bot.)

 * Note: `nohup` stands for no hangup and will prevent the build process from being killed when your ssh connection gets closed.
 The `&` at the end makes it a background task.
 * Note: check the file `nohup.out` for errors. (`cat nohup.out`)
-* Note: after a successful build you can remove everything except `terra-rust-bot/install/build`
+* Note: after a successful build you can remove everything except `cosmos-rust-bot/install/build`